darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 #### Powering the processor

-Now that the chassis has been built, it is time to choose a portable powering device for the robot.
+Since the robot has to move around its environment, a portable power source is inevitable.
 I am using the <a href="https://www.amazon.com/dp/B08BRMZ4G6">Waveshare UPS Power Module</a> for Jetson Nano.
 This UPS needs four <a href="https://www.amazon.com/dp/B0BC947XDJ">18650</a> batteries.
 It comes with a small OLED display that provides information on batteries voltage, IP address, RAM usage, etc. collected via I2C pins (SDA and SDL).
 For activating this display, a <a href="https://www.waveshare.com/wiki/UPS_Power_Module">service</a> has to be enabled on the jetson OS.
 The UPS mounted on the chassis is shown below.

 <div align="left">
   <img src="../assets/images/ups.jpg"/>